ceodoe/noshitempornium/README.md

 - Neat toggle button and GUI to manage taglists

 # Prerequisites
 NSE is a JavaScript user script.
-In order to use it, you'll need to install an extension/addon in your browser that can handle and execute user scripts.
+In order to use it, you'll need to install Tampermonkey in your browser to handle and execute user scripts.

 * Chrome/Vivaldi - [Tampermonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=en)
 * Opera - [Tampermonkey](https://addons.opera.com/en/extensions/details/tampermonkey-beta/)